bangerth/spec-cpuv8-sampleflow/README.md

 these, run the benchmark executable with the name of the respective input file as the sole command line argument.
 The input files are as follows:

 - `test.prm`: This workload utilizes 4-way parallelism for the main loop.
-On an ~2018 system using two AMD Epyc 7552 processors with 48 cores each, the run time for the test load is approximately as follows:
+On an ~2018 system using two AMD Epyc 7552 processors with 48 cores each, the run time for the test load is approximately as follows when using `-O3` optimization:
 ```
 real    0m13.015s
 user    0m25.348s